techthiyanes/tutorials-5/README.md

 Please check out our [docs site](https://runhouse-docs.readthedocs-hosted.com/en/latest/index.html)!
 In addition to documentation, we also provide both high level and detailed overviews of the Runhouse architecture.

-## 🚨 Caution: This is an Alpha 🚨
+## 🚨 This is an Alpha 🚨

-Runhouse is heavily under development.
-We are sharing it with a few select people to collect feedback, and expect to iterate on the APIs considerably before reaching beta (version 0.1.0).
+Runhouse is heavily under development, and we expect to iterate on the APIs before reaching beta (version 0.1.0).

 ## 🙋‍♂️ Getting Help